Making peace with nature is the defining task of the 21st century. It must be the top, top priority for everyone, everywhere.

 A time-bound task team under the leadership of UNEP and UNDP was formed, which presented an initial proposal for the common approach and its elements to HLCP at its 40th session in October 2020.
 HLCP considered a discussion note outlining proposed building blocks of such a common approach, as well as options for collective action at the global, regional and country level.
 The Committee welcomed the proposal and expressed its support for, and commitment to, engaging further in the work of the task team.
 The draft common approach was elaborated by the task team through an inclusive and participatory process, which included the participation of 27 UN system entities and was enriched with feedback from and collaboration with other relevant inter-agency processes and mechanisms outside the CEB machinery.
 HLCP, at its 41st session, considered and approved the common approach, which was subsequently endorsed by the CEB at its first regular session of 2021.

-Through the common approach, the UN system expresses a shared recognition of the urgency to act, and a commitment to mainstream biodiversity through better coordinated efforts that will connect and build on strategies and programmes of work of UN system entities.
-By leveraging the convening power and expertise from across the UN system, the common approach will contribute to supporting the implementation of the post-2020 global biodiversity framework, in alignment with the 2030 Agenda on Sustainable Development and the Paris Agreement on climate change.
+Through the common approach to biodiversity, the UN system expresses a shared recognition of the urgency to act, and a commitment to mainstream biodiversity through better coordinated efforts that will connect and build on strategies and programmes of work of UN system entities.
+By leveraging the convening power and expertise from across the UN system, the common approach will contribute to supporting the implementation of the Kunming-Montreal Global Biodiversity Framework, in alignment with the 2030 Agenda on Sustainable Development and the Paris Agreement on climate change.

 The common approach provides the normative framework, in a result-based structure, to organize collective action and joint delivery to mainstream biodiversity and nature-based solutions, complementing the UN system strategic approach on climate change action.
 It proposes a set of outcomes that can be achieved by the UN system through increased collaboration, as well as an accountability framework for coherent and collective outputs on biodiversity at the global, regional and country levels.
 It includes 15 medium-term objectives to be pursued by the UN system in partnership with governments, business and civil society.
 They set the overall strategic intent, and each contribute to at least one of the three impact areas: (i) human rights, peaceful societies and planetary stability; (ii) a green and inclusive economic recovery; and (iii) strengthened institutions, accountability and justice.